 Non-mechanised stand aids provide no mechanical assistance with the transfer but offer more leverage and remove the need for the user to twist or turn to move into the new position.
 These stand aids require the user to be able to pull themselves up into a standing position.
 Some of these standing hoists have a belt or straps to keep the person’s hips in extension, which makes standing easier.
 Other standing hoist models have a seat made of paddles that drop down behind the user, allowing them to sit while being transferred.

-- Mechanised stand aids can be very effective if a person can weight bear for a short period, but is unable to pull themselves up into a standing position.
-Slings enable a person to maintain a standing position whilst the transfer or functional task is completed.
+Mechanised stand aids are also known as an electric standing hoist and are especially useful for people who can support their weight for a short period but are unable to pull themselves up into a standing position.
+Slings can be used with patient lifting equipment, to enable a person to maintain a standing position whilst the transfer or functional task is completed.

 Why use a mechanised stand aid?